 Physical therapist assistants need to complete an accredited associate's degree program, and are required to be certified or licensed in all states.
 Licensure or certification usually involves passing an exam and requires continuing education.
 Some physical therapist assistants attain specialty certification in order to focus on one area, such as geriatrics or aquatic therapy.

 Under the supervision of physical therapists at hospitals, clinics, nursing homes, fitness centers and patients' homes, physical therapist assistants provide rehabilitation services to people of limited mobility or function.
 They may teach patients therapeutic exercises, operate medical equipment and monitor patient performance.
 Physical therapist assistants typically must have an associate's degree.
-Certification or licensure is required in all states save Hawaii, as of 2012.
+Certification or licensure is required in all states as of 2015.

 |Required Education||Associate's degree for physical therapy assistant|

 |Licensure and Certification||All states require licensure or certification; candidates must pass a state-administered exam or the National Physical Therapy Exam administered by the Federation of State Boards of Physical Therapy|

 |Projected Job Growth (2018-2028)||27%* (for all physical therapist assistants)|